nBlocksStudioNodes/nblocks_stepper/README.md

  *  PinName:  pinStop: Connect to a microswitch-end-Stop or TMC2130 DIAG1 pin
  *  uint32_t: speed: The Default speed in ms/step (1--> 1KHz stepping freq)
  *  uint32_t: Accel: The Default acceration
- *  char8_t:  Axis: Node executes Gcode -only- for a single axis: X,Y,Z,E,A,B,C, or D
+ *  char8_t:  Axis: Node executes Gcode, [only for a single axis]: X,Y,Z,E,A,B,C, or D
  *  bool:     TMC2130
 ```

 ## Usage Example ##